myers-dev/throughput-testing/README.md

 When AFWEnableAccelnet is enabled, the performance of the single flow reaches the 10Gbps.

+Further details about the tests summarized in the above table can be found below

 ### Test case 1 - One flow iperf3 spoke to spoke

 spoke1